dmil/code4policy/git/07-merging.md

 5. Everyone should clone the empty repository.

-5. The product owner should create an `index.html`.
+5. The product owner should create an `index.html` and a an empty folder called `our-team`.
 Commit and push this change directly to the `master` branch.
 Here is a sample `index.html`:

 	```
 	<!DOCTYPE html>